psarando/shire-reckoning/Middle-earth-simulation.md

 * Mardil the Steward added 2 days to the last year of the Kings' Reckoning in III 2059, which also makes it equivalent to a "Millennial Leap-year".

+The fact that when Steward Mardil needed to add 2 extra days they were added to a common year, and when Steward Hador needed to add 1 extra day it was added to a leap-year, suggests that they accomplished their additions by also converting those years into "Millennial Leap-years" (and probably by replacing Loëndë with 3 Enderi), as I have done with these simulations, and as described above.

 #### Notes on Tolkien's *Deficit* calculations